This Valentine’s Day, make your valentine these adorable salt crystal hearts! How are they made?

-We love simple science projects, and one of our favorites has been making salt crystals.
+We love crystal experiments and one of our favorites has been making salt crystals.
 These crystals are low-cost and turn out perfect nearly every time!

 Try this fun Valentine’s Day themed science experiment and combine learning with the holiday of love.
 This post contains affiliate links at no cost to you for your convenience.

 What you’ll need to make salt crystal hearts:

 - Glass mason jars (1 for each heart)

 When salt water evaporates, the water can no longer hold all of the salt molecules.
 When this happens, the salt crystals cling to anything nearby, including the rim of the jar and the chenille stems inside of the jar.

 Over time, as the water evaporates, the salt crystals get bigger and bigger, making pretty, square crystals that are amazing to look at!
 Use a microscope to investigate these salt crystals up close for even more science fun!

 How to Do the Crystal Heart Experiment

 This time, make salt crystal hearts for Valentine’s Day science learning.